Henry Danton: Personal life

-Danton was diagnosed with Hodgkin's lymphoma so became a vegetarian at age 49.
-Danton's brother had died from Hodgkin's lymphoma.
-Danton attributed his longevity to his vegetarian diet, dancing and swimming.
+At age 49, Danton was diagnosed with Hodgkin's lymphoma and became a vegetarian at age 49.
+His brother had died from the same disease.
+Henry attributed his longevity to his vegetarian diet, dancing and swimming.
 He owned a vegetarian restaurant in Caracas.
 His lacto-vegetarian diet consisted of carrot juice, organic vegetables, nuts, seeds and dairy products.
 Danton was a non-smoker.

 Recognition

-In the summer of 2001, Danton was part of an Artscape documentary film produced by ABC TV Arts about the history of ballet in Australia, Swan Lake – The Australian Ballet at 50.
+In 2001, Danton was part of an Artscape documentary film produced by ABC TV Arts about the history of ballet in Australia, Swan Lake – The Australian Ballet at 50.
 In 1951, Danton had performed the role of Siegfried with Lynne Golding and the National Ballet Theatre in the first full-length Australian production of Swan Lake, in Melbourne and on tour to every large and medium-sized town in Australia.
 The ballet was also performed on tour in New Zealand.

 In the winter of 2007, Danton was celebrated at the Ballet Theatre of Scranton's 50th Anniversary Gala in Scranton, Pennsylvania, when Wall Street Journal columnist and dance critic, Robert Greskovic, paid tribute to Danton's work with the company over more than four decades.

 In April 2011, Danton was part of the Ninette de Valois: Adventurous Traditionalist Conference at the Royal Ballet Upper School.
 In 2011, Danton along with choreographer Gillian Lynne and three other original cast members participated in a revival production of Robert Helpmann's ballet Miracle in the Gorbals.
 First created in 1944, the dance-drama is set in the notorious Glasgow 1940s slums, with characters including a beggar, a prostitute, a minister, two young lovers, and a suicidal woman.

 Danton was an important voice in Ismene Brown's 2012 BBC Radio 4 documentary Blackout Ballet about Mona Inglesby and the International Ballet Company, and was part of the 2014 BBC TV documentary Dancing in the Blitz: How World War Two Made British Ballet.